 A care worker comes to your home or may take you on an outing for a few hours so your carer can have a break or go out.

-Anglicare has a number of respite centres as well as groups that meet in local Anglican churches.
-Our respite centres provide a space where you can socialise and join in a range of activities such as arts and crafts, outdoor games, outings to interesting locations and events, bingo, board games and film screenings.
+Anglicare has a number of day centres as well as social groups that meet in some local Anglican churches.
+Our day centres provide a place where you can socialise and join in a range of activities such as arts and crafts, outdoor games, outings to interesting locations and events, bingo, board games and film screenings.
 Whatever your interests and abilities (including those with memory loss and living with dementia), we will cater to you.
-Transport and meals are included in our daily activities plan.
+Transport can be arranged and meals are provided.

 Overnight weekend respite